 Because Jesus Christ “disarmed authorities and powers, [and] made a show of them openly, triumphing over them by the cross” (Colossians 2:15), He became qualified to enact every promise of God – by ferocious force and violence if necessary – over the powers of His enemies.
 Yes and amen!
-God has made a way through Jesus Christ and because of the Prince of Peace, you and I are victorious in the violence of the battles that wage here on earth until His return.
+God has made a way through the lamb of God Jesus Christ and because of the Prince of Peace, you and I are victorious in the violence of the battles that wage here on earth until His return.

 When we worship the Lord, we all worship Him for different reasons and from different revelations and different experiences with who He is.
-Yes, Jesus is the Lamb of God and you worship Him and thank Him for His sacrifice for you – but don’t stop at there!
+Yes, the Lamb of God Jesus Christ is forever worthy and you worship Him and thank Him for His sacrifice for you – but don’t stop there!
 You can worship the Lamb and you can draw close to the Lamb, but there is another side of the Lord that is just as worthy of worship: The Lion.
 We must respect, fear and know the power of the Lion as well as we know the Lamb because they are the same Person.
 Gentle and fierce.
 Docile and violent.
 Innocent and cunning.
 The Lion and the Lamb are two beautiful, different types of strength displayed in our Savior, Jesus Christ, who is worthy to be praised for all that He is!